polleverywhere/phantom-cluster-webfonts/README.md

 #### Properties

 * `queue`: Contains the queue of unprocessed requests.
+* `clientsQueue`: Contains the queue of clients waiting to work on requests.

 ### PhantomQueuedClusterClient

 This extends `PhantomClusterClient`, so it includes all of their methods/events/properties.

-#### Methods

-* `queueItemResponse`: Call this method instead of `next` when you've processing the current request, as it notify the server.
-Pass the response as an argument, which will in turn be passed to the server.

 #### Events

-* `queueItemReady`: Listen for this method instead of `workerReady`, as it will be called only when both the phantom process is ready and there's a request from the server that should be processed.
+* `request`: Listen for this method instead of `workerReady`, as it will fire only when both a phantomjs process is ready and a request is ready to be processed.
+Event listeners are passed a phantomjs `page` object, and a `QueueItem` representing the request to process.

 ### QueueItem

-This is the object returned by `PhantomQueuedClusterServer`'s `enqueue` method.
+Represents an item for processing for queued engines.
+Used by both servers (returned via `enqueue`) and by clients (passed to event listeners of `request`.)

 #### Events